EarthScope/rover/docs/maintenance.md

-* `rover compact --all --compact-mixed-types` - will merge and remove duplicate data without giving an eror if some duplicates are of differnt types (duplicates of differeing types will not be merged).
+* `rover compact --all --compact-mixed-types` - will merge and remove duplicate data without giving an eror if some duplicates are of differnt types (duplicates of differing types will not be merged).

 ## Ingest of Local Data